loud-whisper/inner-neutrality/index.md

 // Wait for the entire page to be ready document.addEventListener('DOMContentLoaded', function() {

-    // Step A: Define all our data inside the script, completely safe from the server. const markdownContent = `
+    // Step A: Define all our data inside the script. const markdownContent = `
 # [Journey to Inner Neutrality](#journey-within-no-passport-required)
 - [Introduction](#introduction)